smoghadamreza/xtrader/Writerside/topics/package-model.md

 # Package

 The `Package` class represents a package or subscription plan in our system.
-It can be bought by our users. #TODO
+It can be bought by our users.

 ## What does it inherit?